cjashley/forex-proxy/README.md

 PS (added this morning Tue 30th) I wish I had found the Scala challenge, as I wrote far too many old fassioned loops seeing what the Scala language can do this morning after installing it.

+PPS If you really wanted to see how I would cope with the new lanaguage.
+I can offer to do the Scala challenge